Cribl Insights 4.18.0

 Important Changes

-Breaking Changes to Sensitive Information in API Responses
+Breaking Changes to Sensitive Information in API Responses and the UI

 API responses for the following endpoints no longer include sensitive information in plaintext: